I thought I had finished writing about Japan, but it turns out I was wrong.

 For some reason, buying the correct ticket seemed to be impossible for us to do correctly!
 The Tokyo subway system is operated by three separate companies, and you’ll need different tickets for the lines that each company owns.

 If our route required us to change stations, we simply could not buy the right ticket.
 I don’t think we succeeded even once!
 Even when we were convinced we finally understood where we were going, our ticket would invariably fail in the machines when we went to change lines and we’d need to find help from a member of staff.
-It’s probably no great surprise that Dave and I ended up walking around Tokyo for most of our time there and only used the subway three times.
+It’s probably no great surprise that we ended up walking around Tokyo for most of our time there and only used the subway three times.

 What we should have done, however, was buy a SUICA card, rather than bothering with single tickets.
 It’s a rechargeable travel card that’s valid on all of the metro and train lines across Japan, and it would have saved us a hell of a lot of time, confusion, and hassle.